ethereum-optimism/optimism/specs/derivation.md

 #### Engine API usage

-To interaction with the engine, the [execution engine API][exec-engine] is used, with the following JSON-RPC methods:
+To interact with the engine, the [execution engine API][exec-engine] is used, with the following JSON-RPC methods:

 [exec-engine]: exec-engine.md